humanplayer2/mkmods/akko3068B/README.md

 And the documentation is somemwhat lacking.
 I'd have appreciated a proper overview of aqll the fucntions of the board, including layer-switching.
 Especially using it without access to the AKKO software could be problematic, if you by accident activate a something that you can't get out of.
 I managed to do something so the arrow keys turned to WASD, and even witht he software, I couldn't figure out how to undo that, safe for resseting the entire board...
 So, it's nice with on-baord memory, but also a bit of a gamble given the lack of documentation.

 ## Conclusions
+All in all, I would say this is a very reasonable starting point for someone new to the mechanical keyboard hobby.

+Even if the default switches are not really my taste, part of the hobby is trying stuff out and finding out what you like, and what you don't.
+Here, you get a reasonable sound out-of-the-box, and can play with switches easily given that it's hotswap.
+With other switches from AKKO, I think it's totally office-friendly.
+If you want to play around with remapping, I think you'd maybe be better off running an OS level rempper or another board.

+One thing I think most users from the North will end up loving are the specialized keycaps for their language.
+You can't go wrong with that choice, even if the legends are not at the premium level.

-So, clearly, this is a board designed for non-enthusiasts users of mechanical keyboards.
-With that in mind, I can see myself pointing friends or colleagues towards it.
-It's hotswap, so it can serve as an entry point.
-The default swithches do not have the nicest sound, but with other switches from AKKO, I think it's totally office-friendly.
-The software supports more functions than I think most of my friends and colleagues would use.
+With everything in mind, I can see myself pointing friends or colleagues towards this board, if they aren't remapping powerusers.
+The software does supports more functions than I think most of my friends and colleagues would use.
 And the keycaps support Danish!